marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 the whole DHCP discover, offer, request, ACK workflow, and it was finally loading correctly pxelinux image from the server, which was then being given control.
-PXELINUX initial banner was displayed and after a long delay, a timeout message would appear: "Failed to load ldlinux.c32".
+PXELINUX initial banner was displayed and after a long delay, a timeout message was appearing: "Failed to load ldlinux.c32".
 And then a reboot.

 <p align="center">
 <a id="single_image" href="/img/pxe_timeout.png"><img src="/img/pxe_timeout.png" alt=""/></a>